explorable-viz/esop2025/author-response/response.md

 ### Q3.
 Eliminators vs. case expressions (Reviewers C and D)

-Reviewers C and D ask why the core language has the deep pattern-matching construct ("eliminators"), rather than the more standard non-nested `case` construct one would have in a lambda calculus with sums.
+Reviewers C and D ask why the core language has the deep pattern-matching construct ("eliminators"), rather than a more standard one-level `case` construct.
 Moving to a lambda calculus with separate sums, products and recursive types would make the connection to our implementation more indirect (and the formalisation less useful to a potential implementor).
 For data science applications, we have found it useful to have records and data types (both with pattern-matching) as core constructs and this decision lends itself to the eliminator design.
-Moreover there is now some precedent (in Peyton-Jones et al [2022]) for repurposing tries in this way, so on balance our preference is for better motivating this decision rather than moving towards a more abstract calculus.
+Moreover there is now some precedent (Peyton-Jones et al [2022]) for repurposing tries in this way, so on balance our preference is for better motivating this decision rather than moving towards a more abstract calculus.

 ### Q4.
 Verifying data provenance vs. understanding poorly designed charts (Reviewers B and D)

-Reviewer B points out that our intended use cases are a bit unclear, e.g. checking that the right data were used in a particular chart vs. helping understand a potentially poorly designed or labelled chart.
-Reviewer D makes a similar point: the main example is hard to follow, with various suboptimal visualisation choices, and it's unclear whether our goal is to help make sense of poorly-designed visualisations, or whether well-designed visualisations may also benefit.
+Reviewer B points out that our intended use cases are a bit unclear, e.g. checking that the appropriate data were used in a particular chart vs. helping understand a potentially poorly designed or labelled chart.
+Reviewer D makes a similar point: the main example is hard to follow, with various suboptimal visualisation choices, and it's unclear whether our interest is in poorly-designed visualisations in particular, or whether well-designed visualisations may also benefit.
 The tricky example does indeed obfuscate our intentions somewhat, but in fact these use cases lie on a continuum; given just a visualisation it's often hard to tell whether it is a "correct" view of incorrect data, or an incorrect view of "correct" data (or some other